-In order to simplify the choices, we have four caliber selections available for the SIDEWINDER brake.
+In order to simplify the choices, we have three caliber selections available for the SIDEWINDER brake.
 The difference in efficiency between using a caliber specific brake bore, and the next size up is very minimal, so we decided to simplify things in order to lower overall costs to you the consumer.
 As you can imagine, trying to stock the exact quantities required of six or so different calibers would be impossible.

 6mm/Gunsmith – Out of the box this is good for any bullet caliber up to and including 0.243, ie 6mm, 223, 243. *This brake is not engraved with caliber as it is also intended for gunsmiths to bore out as necessary.*

 30 Cal – Good for any bullet caliber up to and including 0.308, ie 223, 6mm, 6.5mm, 7mm